In these times of pandemic the skills of organising work are truly needy.

 Teamwork also requires each team member’s own individual performance.

 Eventhough much of the work is in pairs or in collaboration with a wider team, there is always a need for each team member to do their own individual performance.
-Competence in managing one’s own work is worth of its weight in gold in self-direction.
+When self-managing works successfully, co-managing can also succeed.
+Competence in managing one’s own work is worth of gold in self-direction.

 Late = Started too late and missed.